teamreboott/Tapestry/tests/README.md

-# Tapestry API Guide
+# Tapestry Test Clients & API Guide

 English | [한국어](README.ko.md)

-This guide provides up-to-date information about the Tapestry API endpoints, request/response formats, and usage examples.
+This document provides up-to-date information on the Tapestry API endpoints and how to use the provided test clients.

 ---

-## API Endpoints
+## 📚 API Reference

-### Web Search API

-`POST /websearch`
+### `POST /websearch`

 Main endpoint for web search-based QA.

-#### Request Parameters
+#### Request Body

 | Name                   | Type    | Description                                                      | Default   | Required |
 |------------------------|---------|------------------------------------------------------------------|-----------|----------|